Singing & Piano

 Endorsements: Gibson Guitars, DiMarzio Pick-Ups, InTune Guitar Picks, Kemper Amps, Rotosound Strings, Fender Guitars, Alexander McQueen Clothing, Dr. Martens

-Luis Varela is a professional musician with more than 20 years performing experience.
+Luis Varela is a professional musician and producer with more than 20 years performing experience.
 Music is something that has been a huge passion of his since he was a child.
 He started playing guitar at a very early age, listening to his parent’s Beatles records.
-Luis takes teaching and playing very seriously, but always keeps lessons pressures-free and fun – while helping students reach their highest potential, he makes sure the time spent on the lesson is enjoyable.
+Luis takes teaching and playing very seriously, but always keeps lessons pressure free and fun.
+While helping students reach their highest potential, he makes sure time spent on lessons is enjoyable and engaging.